PDF download Download Article

 • Bhumika: “Earth,” Indian origin.

 • Demeter: “Earth mother,” Greek origin.
-In Greek mythology, Demeter was the goddess of agriculture.
+In Greek mythology, Demeter was the goddess of harvest and fertility, brings a sense of abundance and nurture.[4]

 • Dhara: “Earth,” “constant flow,” or “sustaining and persevering,” Indian origin.